mennodejong1986/SambaR/README.md

 The selection scan 'GWDS' is implemented in SambaR.

 To start using SambaR, simply download SambaR from this website using the green 'Code' button (choose 'Download ZIP'), unzip the folder, and follow the instructions in the SambaR manual.
 Note: do NOT use the git clone command, because this will not work.
 (We will make this option available at a later point in time.)
-An example dataset is provided in the example datasets directory, which will be included in the download.
+An example dataset is provided in the example dataset directory, which will be included in the download.

 UPDATE 17-03-2021